 Reflecting the growing status of my theory of human origins, the popular science writer Marek Kohn made it the centrepiece of his 1999 book, As We Know It: Coming to Terms with an Evolved Mind (London: Granta), while the magazine New Scientist in 2002 made it the focus of a four-page feature article.
 In 2005, following an encounter with Noam Chomsky in New York, I began collaborating with Professor Luc Steels of the Free University of Brussels.
 A designer of 'linguistically' self-organized robots, Steels is arguably the world's foremost expert in artificial intelligence research.
 In July 2006, we attended the Language, Culture and Mind conference in Paris to present a paper entitled Language evolution among artificial embodied agents and populations of ancestral humans.
 In April 2007, Oxford University Press accepted my proposal - co-authored with Rudolf Botha of Stellenbosch University - for two major edited volumes on language evolution (The Prehistory of Language and The Cradle of Language).
-These are due for publication early in 2009.
-In December 2007, I was an invited keynote speaker at an international conference on primate behaviour and human universals featuring many of the most prominent figures in evolutionary science.
-This has led to a book to which I am contributing a chapter.
+These were published in 2009.
+In December 2007, I was an invited keynote speaker at an international conference on primate behaviour and human universals in Göttingen, Germany, featuring many of the most prominent figures in evolutionary science.
+In April 2014 I gave the opening keynote address to the 10th EVOLANG conference in Vienna, where I also received the Evolutionary Linguistic Society's lifetime achievement award.